 One of the challenges of returning home after a great adventure is learning how to enjoy the little things in life.
 I didn’t have high hopes for going to the county fair, but I was surprised to have one of the best days of my life.
 It was the 170th year of the Waukesha County Fair in Wisconsin, and it was full of mini-adventures including: all-you-can-drink chocolate milk for a dollar, fancy chicken show, Ferris wheel, Foreigner, a childhood favorite band was playing… And it all started with seeing six Bengal tigers perform tricks.

 Above, I am feeding a Bengal Tiger a small piece of beef.
 This is a female who is about the same size as me at 200 lbs.
 The male tigers weigh 3 times as much and it is all muscle and teeth!
 Coincidentally I wore my tiger-striped shirt from Rajasthan, India.

 It is estimated that there are only 3500 tigers left in the wild and they will go extinct in 10-30 years.
 I don’t like zoos or circuses, but they may be the ones responsible for saving the tigers, just as the American beef farmers were responsible for saving the bison.
-For anyone who has read my book, you know that I am one of the few people alive that has seen a wild tiger.
+Anyone who has read my book knows that I am one of the few people alive who has seen a wild tiger.
 It was the most exciting 5 seconds of my life.
 Previous to seeing the tiger, it saw me as I scared one away from its breakfast.
 A deer that it had killed just a few hundred meters away from my cabin.
 Seeing the kill and the fresh footprints put a scare into the locals.
 Luckily I wasn’t second breakfast :)

 I also won a giant stuffed parrot in the BB machine gun game.
 I had to obliterate the star in the middle of the paper.
 And then I gave the prize to a pretty lady.
 It made me feel like a man.
 Is there a guy who hasn’t had this dream?

 Who knew my homeland could be so fun and adventurous?